 China packing essentials: covering the basics

-China is anything but small, covering over 20 000 kilometres of different terrains and climates.
+China is anything but small, covering over 20 000 kilometers of different terrains and climates.
 If your plan is to set foot in multiple regions of China, it’s important to pack accordingly.
 Think layers for all seasons.

 Regardless of which season or region you travel to, your suitcase should at least include these China packing essentials: